-After attending the Siebel Institute's Advanced Home Brewing course in Chicago last July, I found a greater appreciation for ingredients, processes and beer styles.
-The class was taught by some of the homebrew legends we all learned from in popular brewing books, but actually being there and hearing their passion for brewing first-hand was inspiring.
+After attending the Siebel Institute's Advanced Home Brewing course in Chicago, I found a greater appreciation for ingredients, processes and beer styles.
+The class was taught by some of the homebrew legends we all learn from in popular brewing books, but actually being there and hearing their passion for brewing first-hand was inspiring.

 I remember thinking that as home brewers we put so much time, effort and care into making our beer, so shouldn't we put the same into serving it?
 Serving beer in bottles lets you get creative with labels and names, but what about those of us who want beer on draft in our home?
 There is a time and a place for the trash can, chest freezer or jockey box draft system, but for me, those systems aren't really adding anything special to the beer drinking experience at home.